milesoberstadt/beholder/README.md

 ### Docker Setup (recommended)

-0. Install Docker on your machine
+0. Install Docker and Docker Compose on your machine
 1. Clone this repositiory on a server on your network.
 Could be a Pi, could be something else

 `git clone https://github.com/milesoberstadt/beholder.git`